zkbt/chromatic/notes/how-to-do-the-docs.md

 Then, we edited the `docs/api.md` file to point to the objects and methods we want to explain.

 Then, we used the `mkdocs-jupyter` plugin to be able use jupyter notebooks as the source for writing docs, following the examples on their pages.
-We added some notebooks to the `docs/` diretory and pointed to them in the `mkdocs.yml` file.
+We added some notebooks to the `docs/` directory and pointed to them in the `mkdocs.yml` file.

 Then, we ran `mkdocs serve`, and woah, a live version of the docs appeared at http://127.0.0.1:8000/.
 It was particularly cool (and way better than `sphinx` that I could make a change to any of the files and simply reload the page to see them update live into the docs).
 Hooray!